StevenLwcz/StevenLwcz.github.io/_posts/2025-05-24-Searching-Memory-With-GDB-With-The-Help-Of-Convenience-Variables:-Part-2.md

 ### Creating Convenience Variables

-We are going to create the following list of convenience variables which we will be able to use with find.
+We are going to create the following list of convenience variables which we will be able to use with `find`.

     $data_start
     $data_end